pletter/petterrylen.com/songwriting/index.markdown

 			alternating track
 		</h5>
 		<div class="trackdesc">
-			If you are self-directed, and want a continuous <br>boost of inspiration to stay on course.
+			If you are self-directed, and want a continuous <br class="wide">boost of inspiration to stay on&nbsp;course.
 		</div>
 		<div id="biweekly">
 			<div class="trackfacts">